 Host a Serve-a-thon or Offer Services During the Busy Holiday Season

-Tis the season to be jolly… but may also be the season to be stressed!
+‘Tis the season to be jolly… but may also be the season to be stressed!
 All of the fun activities we’ve added to our calendars (traveling to see friends and family, attending Christmas parties, shopping trips, finding time to bake cookies, and decorating your home and tree), all take time!
-And often, people have a hard time fitting all of these new plans into their busy schedules.
+And often, people have difficulty fitting all of these new plans into their busy schedules.
 Why not create a fundraising campaign that offers various holiday services?
-Not only will you be helping people check things off their to-do list during the busiest time of year, but you’ll also be raising extra dollars for your cause.
+Not only will you be helping people check things off their to-do list during the busiest time of year, but you’ll also raise extra dollars for your cause.

-Create a holiday service with a fun name such as Helpful Holiday Elves.
+Create a holiday service with a fun name, such as Helpful Holiday Elves.
 Then promote your service throughout the community.
 Perhaps you’d like to provide childcare services so parents can do their holiday shopping or attend company Christmas parties?
-Another idea would be to offer actual shopping or gift-wrapping stations where people drop off their shopping lists or pre-purchased gifts, and pick them up later wrapped, labeled, and looking beautiful.
-You’ll raise money by charging a fee for your services or by nonprofit crowdfunding and offering services to those in need with a serve-a-thon, and with an additional explanation about the reason for your fundraiser, your supporters may be willing to throw in a few extra dollars to support a worthy cause.
+Another idea would be to offer actual shopping or gift-wrapping stations where people drop off their shopping lists or pre-purchased gifts and pick them up later wrapped, labeled, and looking beautiful.
+You’ll raise money by charging a fee for your services or by nonprofit crowdfunding and offering services to those in need with a serve-a-thon and with an additional explanation about the reason for your fundraiser, your supporters may be willing to throw in a few extra dollars to support a worthy cause.

-Hold a Breakfast or Brunch Fundraiser
+Plan a Breakfast or Brunch Fundraiser

-The nice thing about a breakfast fundraiser, is that it does not take nearly the amount of time to organize as a large fundraising event, but it can still raise a significant amount of funds while bringing members of your organization and the community together in a social setting.
-In order to be successful, however you must be organized and plan well in advance.
+The nice thing about a breakfast fundraiser is that it does not take nearly the amount of time to organize as a large fundraising event, but it can still raise a significant amount of funds while bringing members of your organization and the community together in a social setting.
+To succeed, however, you must be organized and plan well in advance.
 This starts by bringing a team of individuals together to brainstorm ideas, set a fundraising event budget, timelines, and assign responsibilities.
 By allocating different duties to each individual, members do not feel overwhelmed and can take ownership of their part in the big picture.
-Perhaps someone can manage the nonprofit fundraising website, where someone else works directly with the volunteers.
-Another person can handle securing a location and purchasing all the necessary materials, where someone else takes control of fundraising event promotion.
+Perhaps someone can manage the fundraising website, where someone else works directly with the volunteers.
+Another person can handle securing a location and purchasing all the necessary food and materials, whereas someone else takes control of fundraising event promotion.

 Hold a Christmas Raffle

-You will also need to consider prizes and incentives for your fundraisers, if you want to reach a high fundraising goal with a raffle.
+You will also need to consider prizes and incentives for your fundraisers if you want to reach a high fundraising goal with a raffle.
 After all, the number of raffle tickets you sell is key.